Modifying, Appealing & Enforcing Family Court Orders

 - Whether one party's income increased or decreased substantially

-- Whether one party's cohabiting with another tantamount to a marriage
+- Whether one party's cohabiting with another tantamount to a marriage or has remarried

 - Whether the stability of the custodial parent's home life has changed